turnonline/cloud-run-micronaut/README.md

 # cloud-run-java-micronaut
-Cloud Run Java Micronaut skeleton - Docker
+Cloud Run Java Micronaut maven based skeleton - Docker Successful build is configured to be pushed to Cloud eu.gcr.io/your_project_id